EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 Error 1053 is 'The service did not respond to the start or control request in a timely fashion.'

 What can be done when the server is busy and services don't start?
-The EXPRESSCLUSTER script will take care of services on the server with control of the clsuter group.
+The EXPRESSCLUSTER script will take care of services on the server with control of the cluster group.
 But if the services don't start on the standby server, failover can take a little longer to occur than if they were already running.
 You can failover/failback or start the services manually to get them running but that doesn't resolve the underlying problem.
 Here are some things to try:

 1. Check the [Exchange Server 2019 minimum requirements](https://docs.microsoft.com/en-us/exchange/plan-and-deploy/system-requirements?view=exchserver-2019) to make sure your system is up to speed.
 2. If you are comfortable editing the registry, set HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\ServicesPipeTimeout to 60000 (see [this page](https://docs.microsoft.com/en-US/troubleshoot/windows-server/system-management-components/service-not-start-events-7000-7011-time-out-error) from Microsoft regarding this issue).
 Another [site](https://appuals.com/how-to-fix-error-1053-the-service-did-not-respond-to-the-start-or-control-request-in-a-timely-fashion/) recommends setting the timeout value to 180000.
-3. Set the Exchange server services startup type from 'Automatic' to 'Automatic (Delayed Start)'.
+3. If you would rather not edit the registry, set the Exchange server services startup type from 'Automatic' to 'Automatic (Delayed Start)'.
 This is mentioned as an option on [this site](https://community.spiceworks.com/topic/2297222-exchange-2019-services-fails-to-start-on-server-reboot).
 I have confirmed that this works, but the services don't start as quickly as the ServicesPipeTimout solution.